bwat47/joplin-copy-as-html/README.md

 - The plugin's keyboard shortcuts sometimes don't work on cold start of Joplin, can be fixed by toggling editors or going to Tools | Options | Keyboard Shortcuts and back.
 - When using the "Full Document" mode for custom css styling, the full HTML document will be nested under another `<html>`/`<body>` in the clipboard.
 I don't think there's a way to fix this without having access to electron clipboard API.
 Nested html/body (while not technically valid HTML) is the best solution I found (doesn't seem to cause issues pasting into other apps and is the same thing that the obsidian copy document as html plugin does).

-## Misc

-> [!NOTE]
-> I originally wanted to implement a single action that populated both the text/html and the text/plain clipboard categories (allowing you to seamlessly paste as rich text or plain text), but this currently doesn't seem possible due limitations with joplin's clipboard API.
-The joplin clipboard API doesn't appear to allow writing both text/html and text/plain at the same time... you only get one or the other (if I'm wrong about this, please let me know!)